-In addition to teaching advanced appellate advocacy at Pace Law School, Fernich regularly writes and speaks on criminal justice-related issues.
+In addition to teaching appellate advocacy at Pace and Brooklyn law schools, Fernich regularly writes and speaks on criminal justice-related issues.
 Most notably, he contributes periodic columns to the leading daily newspaper for the local legal community, the New York Law Journal, and sporadically blogs about legal affairs and current events at his own I Am the Law site.

 Joined by esteemed colleagues and judges, Fernich also gives continuing legal education presentations to fellow practitioners and judicial law clerks, at courthouses, colleges, bar associations and similar venues.
 Less conventionally, his articles have been cited authoritatively – and his cases analyzed extensively – in a raft of federal court opinions, scholarly journals and other national publications.